georgiee/angular-workshop-skipbo/docs/challenges/05-testing.md

 ## Task 4: Stock Bug — Part 3 🐛
 Catch up with `workshop/05-testing-progress-02`.

-**Task**: Can you summarize what went wrong or if you catched up look at the different comments to understand what happended?
+**Task**: Can you summarize what went wrong or if you caught up look at the different comments to understand what happened?

 ## Task 5: Test RxJS with Oscar 🐙 — CPUs